-A new study published in the Journal of Pediatrics by Astor and his colleagues, Dr. Rami Benbenishity, a professor at Bar Ilan University, and Dr. Ilan Roziner, a departmental advisor at Tel Aviv University, found that nearly 1 in 5 high school students in California experienced suicidal ideation, a number that is high, but also consistent with many other studies on suicidal ideation among adolescents in the nation.
-However, the new study, the first to have a school-level analysis, found that the level of suicidal ideation varies greatly from school to school, with some high schools reporting as low as 4 percent, while others reached nearly 70 percent.
+A study published in the Journal of Pediatrics by Astor and his colleagues showed that nearly 1 in 5 California high schools students had experienced suicidal thoughts.
+Interestingly, though, this isn’t an average among schools.
+With Astor’s school-level analysis, he found that the level of suicidal ideation varies greatly from school to school, with some high schools reporting as low as 4 percent, while others reached nearly 70 percent.

 “[Suicidal ideation] is really conceived of and thought of as an individual issue and treated as a counseling, psychological or medical issue,” said Astor.
 “But the school is not just a place where you find kids with mental illnesses and deliver services.
 It’s a place where you have to address the actual peer and social dynamics that contribute to higher suicidal ideation.”

-Based on their analysis the authors believe suicidal ideation needs to be tackled with a public health approach in schools.
-Instead of focusing on the individual, schools need to focus on the entire community and environment, supporting students from both an educational and a socio-emotional perspective.
-That requires making sure the entire school staff, including teachers, principals, bus drivers and cafeteria workers, understand the dynamics within high-risk schools and are prepared to intervene when they see individuals who may be at risk.
+Based on their analysis, Astor and his colleagues believe suicidal ideation needs to be tackled with a public health approach in schools.
+Instead of focusing just on the individual, schools need to focus on the entire community and environment, supporting students from both an educational and a socio-emotional perspective.
+That requires making sure the entire school staff, including teachers, principals, bus drivers, and cafeteria workers, understand the dynamics within high-risk schools and are prepared to intervene when they see individuals who may be at risk.
 Adults, including parents, need to be educated about how to respond when a student says they want to die.

-Similarly, schools have to address issues of secrecy among peer groups.
-Peer groups may be more likely to know a friend is thinking about suicide or has attempted suicide than staff at the school due to privacy policies.
-Students need to understand the importance of referring friends when they say something of concern.
-Astor added that schools should make sure staff is trained on how to handle such referrals.
+Similarly, schools have to address issues of secrecy.
+Think about a high school’s peer groups.
+Peer groups may be more likely to know if a friend is thinking about suicide or has attempted suicide than staff at the school.
+Students need to understand the importance of telling a school staff member when a friend says something of concern.
+And schools should make sure staff is trained on how to handle such referrals.

-Further studies on peer group dynamics and the question of tipping points related to the number of students who have suicidal ideation in a school can help schools determine the types of resources, staff training, expertise, community supports and programs they need, Astor explained.
+Further studies on peer group dynamics and the question of tipping points related to the number of students who have suicidal ideation can help schools determine the types of resources, staff training, expertise, community supports and programs they need.

 Astor believes schools can work with peer groups to help save students’ lives by focusing on school climate.